pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 To be able to move forward with a string data type in pandas 3.0, this PDEP proposes:

-1. For pandas 3.0, we enable a "string" dtype by default, which will use PyArrow if installed, and otherwise falls back to an in-house functionally-equivalent (but slower) version.
+1. For pandas 3.0,  a "string" dtype is enabled by default, which will use PyArrow if installed, and otherwise falls back to an in-house functionally-equivalent (but slower) version.
-2. This default "string" dtype will follow the same behaviour for missing values as our other default data types, and use `NaN` as the missing value sentinel.
+2. This default "string" dtype will follow the same behaviour for missing values as other default data types, and use `NaN` as the missing value sentinel.
 3. The version that is not backed by PyArrow can reuse (with minor code additions) the existing numpy object-dtype backed StringArray for its implementation.
-4. We update installation guidelines to clearly encourage users to install pyarrow for the default user experience.
+4. Installation guidelines are updated to clearly encourage users to install pyarrow for the default user experience.

 Those string dtypes enabled by default will then no longer be considered as